School-Semester-Summaries/software-semester-7-v2/README.md

   - Artificial Intelligence

 ## Individual Project
-[Malhalla](https://github.com/Mallhalla) is a very basic webshop
+[Malhalla](https://github.com/Mallhalla) is a very basic webshop.
+Everything I have done to prove the learning outcomes is documented in my portfolio.

 ## Group Project
 VVT Workflow API is a workflow for data within the VVT project.
 I am not able to share much about the code.
+Everything I have done to prove the learning outcomes is documented in my portfolio.

 ## Side Projects
 - Job at Tante Louise: I got offered a temporary job at Tante Louise to anonymize data.
 This data is related to the VVT project.